Dilloid/sem-group-17/use-cases/use-case-2.md

 ## EXTENSIONS

-1.**Country does not exist**:
+1. **Country does not exist**:
    - Organisation is informed that a requested country does not/no longer exists.

 ## SUB-VARIATIONS